SigmaBale/A-star-pathfinding/README.md

 # A-pathfinding-alg
-Custom implementation of A* pathfinding algorithm in Rust.
+Custom implementation of A* pathfinding algorithm written in Rust.

 Might optimize it in future with arena allocator.